niravpatell23/InTouch/README.md

 5. Open a Pull Request

 **Note:** If you are **forking this repository**, you will have to create a .env file on the server, and add a variable named SECRET with any secret key for the JWT Token.
 You will also have to create a .env file on the client, with 2 variables, REACT_APP_AWS_ID and REACT_APP_AWS_SECRET, with your AWS keys.
-If you have the project zip file (Prof. Hill / TAs), the .env files will be in the respective project directories.

 ## Dummy users